chef-boneyard/chef-rfc/new/community_guidelines.md

 If you feel your safety is in jeopardy please do not hesitate to contact local law enforcement.

 **Note**: Incidents that violate the Community Guidelines are extremely damaging to the community, and they will not be tolerated.
-The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
+The silver lining is that, in many cases, these incidents present a chance for the community as a whole to grow, learn, and become better.
 The Chef community team requests that they be your first resource when reporting a Chef Community-related incident, so that they may enforce the Community Guidelines and take quick action toward a resolution.

 ### Influences